 ‘Transformative’: More college programs are slowly coming into prisons

 Incarcerated learners take part in a Mt.
 Tamalpais College educational program at San Quentin State Prison in San Quentin, Calif., in July 2023.
 Currently, California stands as the sole state with a fully approved Pell-eligible prison education program, at Pelican Bay State Prison through California State Polytechnic University, Humboldt.
-Eric Risberg/The Associated Press
+(Photo by Eric Risberg / The Associated Press NOT FOR REPUBLICATION)

 When the U.S. Department of Education announced last summer that federal Pell Grants would become available to incarcerated college students, lawmakers and state corrections agencies scrambled to adjust statutes and step up potential partnerships with universities.